The Civilian Uniform

 All that being said, the Acton Minutemen of today perform ceremonies and march in parades where

-authenticity is set aside in favor of identifiability.
-Quite simply, we feel that when we do parades and
+authenticity is set aside in favor of more modern traditions.
+Quite simply, we feel that when we do parades

 Minutemen.
 Acton wears weskits (from the word "waist-coat", a vest common to the 18th century) that are

 in a vibrant rust color that is easily recognizable.
 Many Minute companies choose to stay with the more

 traditional dissimilar attire for each member (such as Stow, Concord, and Sudbury, to name a few), but